stoand/df_forum/design/forum_minimal.md

 * TODO: bootstrapping multiple times (ie. by going to the username change page and then to posts) causes duplicate post creation
 * TODO: remove session var on websocket disconnection
+* TODO: bug when you create two items, refresh, create a third, go to next page, delete third

 * Cranelift -- deleting is bugged when switching sessions